Trump Discovers Article 5 After Disastrous NATO Visit

 “Oh, it was like a total shitshow,” said one source, who spoke on condition of anonymity as they weren’t authorized to discuss the closed-door dinner.

 “The dinner was far worse than the speech,” said a former senior U.S. government official briefed on dinner.
-“It was a trainwreck.
+“It was a train wreck.
 It was awful.”

 NATO headquarters declined to comment on the dinner.
 “This was a confidential dinner of allied leaders and we respect their confidence,” a NATO spokesperson said.